WireGuard/wintun/README.md

 ## Building from Command Line

-Open _Developer Command Prompt for VS 2017_ and use `nmake` command:
+Open _Developer Command Prompt for VS 2017_ and use the `nmake` command:

 ```
 nmake [<target>] [CFG=<configuration>] [PLAT=<platform>]